vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/reference/index.md

 ---

 ## Quick Start
 You already have all you need to run react.js.
-Let's deal with the client in an interactive mode.
+Just open a console and type `react`.

 <div class="row">
 <div class="large-6 columns">
 {% capture panel %}
 **Client**

-Open JavaScript console in browser, copy a [`react.js`](https://raw.githubusercontent.com/Atmosphere/react-javascript-client/master/react.js) and paste into the console.
-Then type the following script:

 ```javascript
 var socket;